How to Become a Registered Dietitian

-- Academic Requirements: Complete a minimum of a Baccalaureate degree and receive a verification statement from a Didactic Program in Dietetics accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+- Academic Requirements: Complete a minimum of a Master's degree and receive a verification statement from a Didactic Program in Dietetics accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

-- Supervised Practice Requirements: Complete an ACEND-accredited dietetic internship and meet all requirements of the program in order to receive a verification statement from the internship director.
+- Supervised Practice Requirements: Complete an ACEND-accredited program providing supervised practice experience, such as a dietetic internship, and meet all requirements of the program in order to receive a verification statement from the internship program director.
 The University of Kentucky Hospital Dietetic Internship meets this requirement.

 - Registration Examination for Dietitians: Successfully complete the Commission on Dietetic Registration’s Examination for Dietitians.

 The majority of states have enacted legislation regulating the practice of dietetics.
 State licensure and state certification are entirely separate and distinct from registration or certification by the Commission on Dietetic Registration.